Student Technology Fee

 For a list of Unit Coordinators for the current fiscal year, visit our Contact Us page.

 Step 3: Unit Coordinators lead colleges and administrative offices in evaluating all proposals for their given unit and documenting an award recommendation to ISAT.

 Step 4: ISAT reviews all award recommendations and makes a final award recommendation to the FACP.

 Step 5: FACP approves or declines approval of final award recommendations from the Tech Fee Sub-committee.

 Spending is one of the most lucrative stages in the tech fee process; the benefit being the educational enhancements our students receive from the implementation of technology throughout the university.

 Once you have been notified that your proposal has been funded, it is imperative that you follow all spending guidelines, as outline in your award letter, prior to the spending deadline.
 Award letters are sent late spring; however, budgets are not available for spending until the start of the fiscal year, July 1.
-The deadline to spend funds is the same every year, January 31st.
+The deadline to spend funds is December 31st.